varunreddy0129/ecommerce-website/README.md

 # 🛒 E-Commerce Web Application

-A modern and responsive E-Commerce web application built using React and Vite.
+A modern and responsive E-Commerce web application built using **React** and **Vite**.
 This project provides a seamless shopping experience where users can browse products, view product details, manage their cart, and proceed through a checkout workflow.

 ## 🌐 Live Demo